Treating mesothelioma symptoms

 Pain

 Pain is a common symptom of mesothelioma.
-Tell your doctors or specialist nurse if you have pain so that they can treat it early on.
+Tell your doctors or specialist nurse if you have pain so they can treat it early.
+There are different ways to manage pain depending on the cause.
+Your cancer team will assess the pain and usually give you painkillers to help.

 Some people have nerve pain, which happens when mesothelioma presses on nerves.
 This type of pain is best treated with painkillers such as: